thenfour/ReaperScripts/tenfour-crush/README.md

 ## Bitcrush stereo mode ##

+Changes the way stereo channels are processed during bitcrushing.

 ### Stereo ###

+Bitcrushes left and right stereo channels.
+The resulting stereo image is the same as the input stereo image.

 ### Safe ###

+Bitcrushes the stereo image itself (side channel), and similar to the "Safe" bitcrush mode, ensures a center value.
+So the resulting sound will be very "mono".

 ### Rough ###

+Bitcrushes the stereo image itself (side channel), but doesn't ensure that a center value exists.
+The resulting signal will have a more chaotic stereo image.

 ## Gate enabled? ##

+Enables or disables the gate.
+The gate silences the output signal when the input signal goes silent.
+There are a couple main reasons for the gate feature:

+1. Without a gate, dithering noise will output continuously.
+Enabling the gate will disable dither noise when the input signal goes silent.
+2. Without a gate, bitrate of 1 in "Rough" mode can't represent silence and will basically output full-scale noise.
+Enabling the gate will prevent this.

 ## Stereo width ##

+Controls the stereo width of the output signal.
+When low samplerates or bitrates are being used, having a wide stereo image can sound uncharateristic.
+This is a convenience control to bring the sound into character.

 ## Mix (dry-wet-diff) ##

+At 0, the original dry signal is output.
+NOTE: there is a very small delay in the signal so it will not "null" with the original signal.
+The delay is required in order to smoothly dry-wet mix with the delayed wet signal.

+At 0.5, you will hear the wet, bitcrushed & samplecrushed signal.

+At 1.0, you will hear the difference between the wet & dry signals.
+This allows you to emphasize the crush effect.